bilguun0203/WSL-ArchLinux/README.md

   Also make sure to check out the [Notes for uploading to the Store](https://github.com/Microsoft/WSL-DistroLauncher/wiki/Notes-for-uploading-to-the-Store) page on our wiki for more information.

 # Issues & Contact
 Any bugs or problems discovered with the Launcher should be filed in this project's Issues list.
-The team will be notified and will respond to the reported issue within 3 (US) working days.

-You may also reach out to our team alias at wslpartners@microsoft.com for questions related to submitting your app to the Microsoft Store.

 # Contributing
-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+Your are free to contribute.